 She's Still in the Box

 Because the vast majority of vintage Barbies have been played with, Considerable reports that collectors love a rare Barbie that's still in the box.
-In-box Barbies are in mint condition with all their accessories and the original packaging.
+In-box Barbies are in mint condition with all their accessories and the original packaging intact.
 Because this is so uncommon, these coveted dolls fetch top dollar.

 She's in Great Shape for Her Age

 In 2019, Barbie turned 60.
 Some vintage examples, however, haven't fared so well.
 It's common to see Barbies that were well-loved but maybe not so well cared for.
-If you have one in excellent condition, she'll have these features:
+It's important to identify their condition since even the most valuable Barbie dolls' worth will increase and decrease according to how well-maintained she is.
+If you have one in excellent condition, she'll have these features, and be worth more money than her well-loved sisters:

 - Smooth hair